feliciaosy/feliciaosy/README.md

 - 👋 Hello!
 I’m Felicia Ong
 - 👨‍🎓 I’m currently an undergraduate studying Computational Biology
-- 📫 You can reach me at felicia.ong.sing.yi@gmail.com
+- 📫 You can reach me at felicia.ong.sing.yi@gmail.com or www.linkedin.com/in/feliciaosy